Precision Engineering Research Group

 Tribology

-- Evaluation of micro texturing effects on reduction of friction/wear phenomena
+- Evaluation of micro texturing effects on reducing the friction coefficient on sliding surfaces

 Molding/Forming of CFRP*